The weather is here...wish you were Beautiful!

 Some of these pageantry venues have lighting that "cycles" in different hertz ranges; therefore the color temperature changes many times a second .
 This condition makes it impossible for a modern DSLR camera to get the white balance right throughout the performance of any given group (it has to do with the light cycling, fast shutter speeds, and *one* WB setting the equipment is working with).
 So what I do is try to get a skin-tone average in post production software, but you may see color shifts between shots nonetheless.
 With so many shots to process in a timely manner, I choose to not deal with every affected image; realistically, I can't and still get these things done.
 I would be happy to revisit individual shots, feel free to contact me and we'll go from there.

-I do some limited mounting, using a wonderful product called Gatorboard that won't bend or warp over time, plus archival-quality adhesive.
+I do some limited mounting, using a wonderful product called Gatorboard that won't bend or warp over time, and standard mounting using high quality matte board, plus archival-quality adhesive.
+Since I'm a cabinetmaker by trade, I also craft custom frames.
 So if you want me to do that work, just drop me a line at email@example.com and we'll go from there!